iprogdevelopet/iprogdevelopet/README.md

 - 👋 Hi, I’m @iprogdevelopet
 - 👀 I’m Live in Indonesia
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Indonesian Security School
-- 📫 How to reach me ...
+- 📫 How to reach me iprogdvid@gmail.com

 <!---
 iprogdevelopet/iprogdevelopet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.